redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_setting_set.md

 ```
 ## Set value of setting by name
-$ rhoas service-registry setting set --setting-name registry.ccompat.legacy-id-mode.enabled --value true
+$ rhoas service-registry setting set --name registry.ccompat.legacy-id-mode.enabled --value true

 ## Reset value of setting by name
-$ rhoas service-registry setting set --setting-name registry.ccompat.legacy-id-mode.enabled --default
+$ rhoas service-registry setting set --name registry.ccompat.legacy-id-mode.enabled --default

 ```

 ### Options

 ```
-      --default               Reset value of the setting to default
+      --default              Restore value of the setting to default
       --instance-id string   ID of the Service Registry instance to be used (by default, uses the currently selected instance)
-  -n, --setting-name string   Name of the setting
+  -n, --name string          Name of the setting
       --value string         New value of the setting
 ```

 ### Options inherited from parent commands